nareddyt/discover-rewards-notifier/src/README.md

 # Core Extension Code

-This directory contains all the core code that the extension uses.
+This directory contains all the core code for the extension.
+This is the only _code_ packaged with the extension.
 It also has some CSS for styling and the Handlebars library.
 See [../templates](../templates) for more info on Handlebars.